mlanza/ai-literacy/201/12-cloning-yourself.md

 > Call out default settings explicitly—don’t assume they know what’s preconfigured.
 > Make escalation criteria easy to skim—use bold.

+But just when things seem smooth, the model misfires:

+> "The integrated ticketing solution ensures streamlined service operations for end-user satisfaction."

+You stop and clarify:

+> That sounds like marketing copy.
+Make it sound like something I’d say to a peer.
+Focus on *what they’re actually doing*.

+That moment of friction matters.
+It reminds you: cloning isn’t “paste and go.”
+It’s a coaching process.
+That’s how your guidance gets sharper.

 Little by little, you’re transferring your editorial instincts.
 The draft gets better.
 But now you’ve got a different problem: if you move on to the next role guide tomorrow, will you remember everything you just taught the model?

 Instead of starting over, you capture it.
 You ask: